rust-lang/rust/src/doc/rustc-dev-guide/src/external-repos.md

-Rust's build system builds a number of tools that make use of the internals of the compiler and that are hosted in a separate repository, and included in Rust via git submodules (such as [Miri]).
+Rust's build system builds a number of tools that make use of the internals of the compiler and that are hosted in a separate repository, and included in Rust via git submodules (such as [Cargo]).
 If these tools break because of your changes, you may run into a sort of "chicken and egg" problem.
 These tools rely on the latest compiler to be built so you can't update them (in their own repositories) to reflect your changes to the compiler until those changes are